 I didn’t have to friend him, a few years later, during the early stages of the current presidential election season, he sent me a friend request.
 I accepted.
 I didn’t ask if he was still writing.
 I didn’t ask anything.
 I looked on his profile and saw that he had a beautiful young family, and that he had been in the military.
 He vaguely resembled the boy I remembered.
 The face, older, but the same.

-He didn’t ask me any questions either and I figured this was one of those friend requests that were sent out because he had vaguely remembered me from high school, and wanted to add me to the collection of his list of “friends.”
+He didn’t ask me any questions either and I figured this was one of those friend requests that was sent out because he had vaguely remembered me from high school, and wanted to add me to the collection of his list of “friends.”
 We all do it, right?
 It’s Facebook after all.
 I “liked” his posts that featured his children, and the rare musings that showed the ghost of the writer I had so admired.
-I ignored the Trump posts, but he didn’t ignore mind.
+I ignored the Trump posts, but he didn’t ignore mine.
 In fact they were the only posts of mine to which he responded.

-The first one featured an article I had shared from a public site someone else had wrote about Trump’s bravado, demeaning and harassing women.
+The first one featured an article I had shared from a public site someone else had written about Trump’s bravado, demeaning and harassing women.
 As a preface I wrote, “Trump is no hero.”
 In the comments he had responded, “Bullshit.”

 His response: “LOL.”

 It’s as easy to “unfriend” someone on Facebook as it is to “friend” them.
 It just takes just one click.
 There is nothing personal to it, except what you make of it.
 That, I believe is the inherent problem of social media.
 This impersonal mask we can hide behind.
 It is a place where we can easily become the bully.
 The manipulator.
 The jerk.
 Our shadow side can easily be expressed behind the mask of a computer screen.
-Or, we can choose the shine the light.
+Or, we can choose to shine the light.